MahmoudYounes/lyonaiz/src/content/linuxkdocs.md

 - linux kernel coding style [style](https://www.kernel.org/doc/html/latest/process/coding-style.html)
 - Kconfig [syntax](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt)
 - Why initramfs?
 Imagine for a moment that you are in the business of building and maintaining a new Linux distribution.
 Now, at installation time, the end user of your distribution might decide to format their SCSI disk with the reiserfs filesystem (FYI, it's the earliest general-purpose journaled filesystem in the kernel).
 The thing is, you cannot know in advance what choice exactly the end user will make – it could be one of any number of filesystems.
 So, you decide to pre-build and supply a large variety of kernel modules that will fulfill almost every possibility.
-Fine, when the installation is complete and the user's system boots up, the kernel will, in this scenario, require the reiserfs.ko kernel module in order to successfully mount the root filesystem and thus proceed with system boot-up. ut wait, think about this, we now have a classic chicken-and-egg problem: in order for the kernel to mount the root filesystem, it requires the reiserfs.ko kernel module file to be loaded into RAM (as it contains the necessary code to be able to work with the filesystem).
+Fine, when the installation is complete and the user's system boots up, the kernel will, in this scenario, require the reiserfs.ko kernel module in order to successfully mount the root filesystem and thus proceed with system boot-up. but wait, think about this, we now have a classic chicken-and-egg problem: in order for the kernel to mount the root filesystem, it requires the reiserfs.ko kernel module file to be loaded into RAM (as it contains the necessary code to be able to work with the filesystem).
 But, that file is itself embedded inside the reiserfs root filesystem; to be precise, within the /lib/modules/<kernel-ver>/kernel/fs/reiserfs/ directory!
-One of the primary purposes of the initramfs framework is to solve this chicken-and-egg problem.

-  initramfs contains basic structure of rootfs and has all modules (*.ko) files. cpio file is a flat file format used by tar
+One of the primary purposes of the initramfs framework is to solve this chicken-and-egg problem. initramfs contains basic structure of rootfs and has all modules (*.ko) files. cpio file is a flat file format used by tar

+- Whas is initrd?
+serving the same purpoise ans initramfs, initrd is a cpio archive that is multilevel. i.e, it has to be extracted on multiple times to get the actual file system underneath. the first level contains a Microcode that is the firmware code for the process. the next levels contains the actual file system.

+- What is the difference between initramfs and initrd? initramfs is more modern and more flexible than initrd. supports wider compression algorithms. can be mounted directly as a permenant rootfs and the kernel chooses to pivot later. smaller in size.

 - Big distributions like Ubuntu, insert a huge array of modules in the linux kernel because they don't know before hand which Hardware will be used to run the linux kernel.

 - the only packages required to build the linux kernel through debian are: flex bison libssl-dev libelf-dev